-With temperatures soaring, the Smithsonian’s National Zoo continues to take good care of its creatures—human and non-human alike!
+With temperatures soaring, the Smithsonian’s National Zoo and Conservation Biology Institute continues to take good care of its creatures — human and non-human alike!
 Here’s what keepers do for the animals in this heat:

 - Most of the animals that can go outside are offered a choice year round—to go outside or to stay in their indoor exhibit.
 Most indoor exhibits are cooled with AC in the summer and warmed with heat in the winter.

 - Giant pandas have air-conditioned and radiant water-chilled grottos.
 They have AC indoors.
-They’re not huge fans of heat, so on hot days they mostly stay inside.
+They have thick fur coats and cannot tolerate heat, so on hot days they mostly stay inside.

 Visitors have a number of options for staying cool: